Haverhill Drabbet Smock

 The name refers to drabbet smocks, which were manufactured locally by the Gurteen company, who still produce menswear in the town today.

-Recently announced that they now give 20p a pint off guest beers on presentation of a CAMRA membership card.
+We understand that they give 20p a pint off guest beers on presentation of a CAMRA membership card.

 Beer served through handpulls